NNDB

 Executive summary: Gilligan's Island, The Brady Bunch

-Sherwood Schwartz created the sitcoms Gilligan's Island and The Brady Bunch.
-He also co-wrote the unforgettable themes for both shows.
+Sherwood Schwartz created the sitcoms Gilligan's Island and The Brady Bunch, and co-wrote the unforgettable themes for both shows.

-Since The Brady Bunch ended in 1974, most of Schwartz's projects have been revivals, sequels, or "where are they now?" specials, including The Bradys soap opera of the 1990s and The Harlem Globetrotters on Gilligan's Island.
+After The Brady Bunch ended in 1974, most of Schwartz's projects were revivals, sequels, or "where are they now?" specials, including The Bradys soap opera of the 1990s and The Harlem Globetrotters on Gilligan's Island.
+He died in 2011.

 Daughter: Hope Juber (married to former Wings guitarist Laurence Juber)